PlanktoScope/node-red-gui-refonte/README.en.md

     </p>
 </div>

-**Screen 6 :** Cliquer sur l'icône grisée.
+**Screen 6 :** Click on the gray icon.

-**Screen 7 & 8 & 9 :** Après avoir modifier les credentials vous aurez dans Local files les fichier node-RED qui ont été modifiés.
-Il vous suffit de cliquer sur \+all pour ajouter sélectionner les fichiers.
-Puis dans le **Screen 8** cliquez sur commit, une zone de texte va apparaître.
-Dedans veuillez écrire la description ce qui a été modifié, une explication courte de ce que vous avez fait, dans notre cas ça peut être update/credentials, puis cliquez sur Commit.
-Maintenant il faut cliquer sur Commit History, ce qui va ouvrir un onglet qui vous fera voir votre dernier commit et un bouton avec deux flèches, cliquez dessus, puis sur push.
+**Screen 7 & 8 & 9 :** After modifying credentials, you'll see the node-RED files that have been modified in Local files.
+Just click on \+all to add and select the files.
+Then in **Screen 8** click on commit, a text box will appear.
+In it, write a description of what's been modified, a short explanation of what you've done (in our case, it might be update/credentials), then click on Commit.
+Now click on Commit History, which will open a tab showing your last commit and a button with two arrows, click on it, then on push.

 <img src="image-doc/Screen-10.png" alt="Screen 10" width="45%"/>

-**Screen 10 :** Une fois l’étape **screen 9** finit, cette pop-up vous demande de renseigner vos identifiants de connexion Github.
-Ici votre Password est en réalité un access-token que vous allez devoir générer depuis Github, je vous renvoie vers la [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens\#creating-a-personal-access-token-classic) en lien et une fois récupérer et rentrer dans Password, cliquez sur Retry.
+**Screen 10:** Once step **screen 9** is complete, this pop-up asks you to enter your Github login details.
+Here, your Password is actually an access-token that you'll need to generate from Github.
+I refer you to the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens\#creating-a-personal-access-token-classic) link, and once you've retrieved it and entered Password, click Retry.

-Une fois toutes ses étapes finies, vous allez devoir redémarrer node-RED comme vous l’avez fait à l’étape **3.2 Redémarrer Node-RED**.
+Once all these steps have been completed, you'll need to restart node-RED as you did in step **3.2 Restart Node-RED**.

 <div style="display: flex">
     <p align="center">